aniketrapyuta/dev_container_setup/README.md

 # Development Docker Environment

-This repository provides a reproducible development container with persistent workspace data, logs, and VS Code server state.
+This repository provides a reproducible development container with persistent workspace data, logs, VS Code server state, and also copilot state.
 I am currently using this to develop over with ROS Noetic packages on ubuntu 24.04

 ## What You Get